danchoi/table/README.md

-You can use `table` to pretty-format TSV output from `mysql`, `psql`, or `sqlite3` as well, especially when you need row cell content to wrap to fit everything nicely on the screen.
+You can use `table` to pretty-format TSV output from `mysql`, `psql`, or `sqlite3` as well, especially when you need row cell content to wrap to fit everything nicely on the screen or printout.

 ## Author